ShreyasPen/Grade-Point-Pro/README.md

 # GradePoint Pro - GPA Calculator
 GradePoint Pro is a simple GPA calculator application built using the Tkinter library in Python.
 It allows users to calculate both unweighted and weighted GPAs based on their course grades and credit units.
 # Prerequisites
-Download the latest version of python through (https://www.python.org/downloads/) for Windows or MacOS depending on the system being used.
+- Download the latest version of python through (https://www.python.org/downloads/) for Windows or MacOS depending on the system being used.
 You also need an IDE (recommended VScode) to download that use (https://code.visualstudio.com/)
+- Before you run the program, you must type the command "pip install python-docx" or for mac "pip3 install python-docx"
 # Features
 - Calculate both unweighted and weighted GPAs.
 - Add any amount of courses and remove them if needed